wk642/tin-ta-maytoes/README.md

 created_at

 ## Extensions:
+1. Tornado expert

 - features
   - dark mode
   - new user/returning user
   - flashlight story line

+- different game modes
+  - tornado expert
+  -
 user logs in
 local or google oauth
 user has levels, saved data
-their user account has levels and achievements different game modes play out scenarios tornado expert can try to save peopl can try to harm people person in tornado trying to save the towsnpeople
+their user account has levels and achievements

+play out scenarios
+can try to save peopl
+can try to harm people
+person in tornado trying to save the towsnpeople